dbx834-bodhi/bodhi-beta-docs/dev_code_guide.md

 ## React Template Code Style

-We will follow the [Airbnb react style guide](https://github.com/airbnb/javascript/tree/master/react)
+We will follow the [Airbnb react style guide](https://github.com/airbnb/javascript/tree/master/react) for our JSX